 Excellent device compatibility

-Compatibility wise PureVPN is pretty great.
+Compatibility wise its pretty great.
 The list of supported devices is honestly impressive.
 I’m not talking about the mainstream desktop and mobile platforms, I’m talking about their out of the way support for routers, gaming consoles and casting devices.

 Here’s a complete list of supported devices:

 - Amazon Firestick

 - Microsoft Surface

 - Chrome cast

 - Play Station

 I personally checked out their Android and Windows apps.
 While the PureVPN Android app worked flawlessly, their Windows app had quite a lot of issues.
 More on that later on.